Shopify/polaris/polaris-intellisense/README.md

 We don't want to publish this extension to the VSCode Extensions Marketplace yet, so we have to install the package directly from the compiled `.vsix` file.

 1. (Install the `vsce` package)[https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce]
-2. `cd` to the `polaris-intellisense` directory in the project.
+2. `cd` to the `polaris-for-vscode` directory in the project.
-3. From the `polaris-intellisense` directory run the (`vsce package`)[https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions] command in your terminal.
-After running you should have a new `.vsix` file in the directory (ex. `polaris-intellisense-0.0.1.vsix`)
+3. From the `polaris-for-vscode` directory run the (`vsce package`)[https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions] command in your terminal.
+After running you should have a new `.vsix` file in the directory (ex. `polaris-for-vscode-0.0.1.vsix`)
 4. To install the extension run `code --install-extension EXTENSION_FILENAME.vsix`

 ```bash